Oscar-nominated studio Laika leans on AI to accelerate stop-motion animation

 - Cleaning up unwanted lines is currently a manual and repetitive process, making it an ideal target for machine learning.

 - Laika teamed with Intel to build tools based on the oneAPI programming model.
-These leverage the studio’s existing Xeon CPU-based infrastructure to accelerate digital paint and rotoscoping tasks.
+These leverage the studio’s existing Intel Xeon CPU-based infrastructure to accelerate digital paint and rotoscoping tasks.

 A classic film-making technique meets modern technology